 Please include current and prior positions, preferably demonstrating 3–5 years or more of work experience, the nature of your job, and responsibilities.
 You may upload a current resume reflecting this information along with your education, community service, professional honors, and any other relevant information.

 We prefer to have at least one reference from a previous professor who can speak to your academic background and preparedness for graduate studies.

 Those making a recommendation should submit letters through the electronic application—hard copy letters will be accepted but are not preferred.
 (Your references will receive an email requesting a recommendation.)

 Prepare a brief and well-articulated response to a prompted question regarding your motivation to pursue graduate studies in public policy (300 words).

 Tell us about your current work (which may be your paid employment or your significant volunteer activity).
 In answering, please describe the concrete impact – however you define impact – your current work is having.
 Why have you chosen this work?
 What are the challenges you have faced in this work and how have you sought to overcome them?
 (400 words or fewer)

 What impact do you want to have on the world?
-How would becoming an Obama Foundation Scholar help you achieve this?
-What do you plan to do after the Obama Foundation Scholars Program?
-What will you do if you are not selected?
+How would the Master of Arts in International Development and Policy degree help you achieve this?
+What do you plan to do after the program?
 (300 words or fewer)